minio/minio-js/README.md

 [![NPM](https://nodei.co/npm/minio.png)](https://nodei.co/npm/minio/)

-The MinIO JavaScript Client SDK provides simple APIs to access any Amazon S3 compatible object storage server.
+The MinIO JavaScript Client SDK provides high level APIs to access any Amazon S3 compatible object storage server.

-This quickstart guide will show you how to install the client SDK and execute an example JavaScript program.
+This guide will show you how to install the client SDK and execute an example JavaScript program.
 For a complete list of APIs and examples, please take a look at the [JavaScript Client API Reference](https://min.io/docs/minio/linux/developers/javascript/API.html) documentation.

-This document assumes that you have a working [nodejs](http://nodejs.org/) setup in place.
+This document presumes you have a working [Node.js](http://nodejs.org/) development environment, version 16 or later.

 ## Download from NPM